 - Start of Playoffs

-If you want to convert the odds into fractions.
-Simply take the odds and divide them by 100.
-For example, if a team is +300, there fractional odds would be 3/1 (300/100).
+If you want to convert the money line into fractions.
+Simply take the line and divide it by 100.
+For example, if a team is +300, there fractional odd would be 3/1 (300/100).

 |Year||Team||Preseason||Dec.
 1||All-Star Break||Playoffs (Start)|